jsiek/deduce/LinkedLists.md

 ## Example: Intervals

-As an example of the write-test-prove methodology, we consider the `interval` function.
+As an example of the write-test-prove approach, we consider the `interval` function.

 **Specification:** `interval(count, start)` returns a list of natural